PFC Billy Festus Snider (WWII)

 Legacy:

 PFC Billy Festus Snider was awarded the Bronze Star with Oak Leaf Cluster for his service.
-He was eventually interred in the late 1940s at the Shinnston Memorial Cemetery in Harrison County, WV, alongside his parents and several siblings.
+He was reinterred in 1948 at the Shinnston Memorial Cemetery in Harrison County, WV, alongside his parents and several siblings.

 Billy's younger brothers, SGT Jack Snider (Army) and SKSN Richard Snider (Navy) both went on to serve in the military- Jack in WWII and Richard in Korea.